AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 For more information about creating [schemas](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html), read the [create schema tutorial.](/help/xdm/tutorials/create-schema-ui.md)

-There are several schema designs that are used in this sample implementation for the use case to evolve one-time value to lifetime value.
+There are several schema designs that you can use in this sample implementation for the use case to evolve one-time value to lifetime value.
 Each schema includes specific required fields to be set up, and some fields that are strongly suggested.

 #### Customer attributes schema